richersu-teacher/teach-tools/README.md

 ## ⚠️ Usage Notice

-- This project is intended for educational and non-commercial use
+This project is primarily designed for educational and classroom use.
-- Please follow the license terms of third-party libraries when reusing

 ---